 Long before we were given our present air-conditioned, technologically-equipped school building, Metro was known as a “school without walls”.
 Metro was originally conceived as a year-round learning environment, with its classrooms housed around the city, at, for instance, local university campuses, and the city’s Art and Science museums.
 We were a school without bells, as well, as our students were interested in proving that they could take on the responsibility of organizing their schedules and their studying time to get to classes punctually, without reminders.
 Students accepted the responsibility of arranging their own transportation, as well as their own lunches.
 Because our students agreed to commit themselves to these values (self-sufficiency, organization, responsibility, and punctuality), Metro was given the privilege it still holds today: the only public school in the entire St. Louis area with an open campus.

-Community Service is defined as Services volunteered by an individual or an organization to benefit a community or its institutions.
+Community Service is defined as services volunteered by an individual or an organization to benefit a community or its institutions.
 For more information, for clarification of the rules, to verify the non-profit status of an agency, or to obtain the documentation form, speak with administration or your advisor.
-Forms are available in the office and the Metro website.
+Forms are available in the main office and on the Metro website.

 Entering the School Building